-The Brickyard Retreat is made up of a boutique hotel and 9 managed homes located near the Mutianyu sections of the Great Wall, around an 80 minute drive from Beijing’s city center.
+The Brickyard Retreat is a boutique hotel located in the village of Beigou near the Mutianyu sections of the Great Wall, around an 80 minute drive from Beijing’s city center.
 It was created by Jim Spear, a designer with a long-standing relationship with the township of Bohai, having settled in Mutianyu village with his wife and business partner Liang Tang over 10 years ago.

 The 9 firing kilns were similarly retained and converted into interesting public spaces, including public toilets and a video game room.
 Leaving the interior walls untouched, Jim added a steel and glass canopy within each kiln to allow guests to view the exposed walls (while also protecting them from the occasional flurry of dust that would fall from the vaulted ceilings).
 Unsold inventory of the beautifully glazed yellow, blue and green tiles were also repurposed on the roof of the Lodge and piles of broken bricks and tiles that littered the site were dug up, cleaned and re-used for outdoor paving and in wall decorations.
 All of the red brick used on site was reclaimed, as were the grey roof tiles.
 The stone used in construction was locally sourced from a nearby quarry.